xe1gyq/modules/documentation/EpicentroFestival2015.md

 ### Practice

-Now modify the code to ask a different question to WolframAlpha
+modify the code to ask a different question to WolframAlpha

     root@edison:~/modules/core# nano xwolfram.py
        <Modify Code>